-The Arribas Wine Company project began in 2017, when Frederico Machado and Ricardo Alves decided that the time to start a more personal project had arrived, reflecting their own philosophy and winemaking style.
-The quest for diversity and a spot with unique characteristics took them to Bemposta, a small village in the far north near Mogadouro, where the grandparents of one of the founders were born.
-There they found very old vineyards, some of them recently abandoned due to the owners old age.
+The Arribas Wine Company project began in 2017, when winemakers Frederico Machado and Ricardo Alves decided that the time to start a more personal project had arrived.
+The quest for diversity and a spot with unique characteristics took them to Bemposta, a small village in the far north of Portugal.
+This just happened to be near Mogadouro, where the grandparents of one of the founders were born.
+There they found very old vineyards, some of them recently abandoned.

 From the regeneration of their first plot, less than 2 hectares, the first wine of Saroto was made.
-Saroto is the local term to designate an animal with its tail cut off, and the lizard symbolizes the capacity of regeneration, representing the winemakers desire to recover and preserve a rich and diverse heritage that otherwise would be lost.
+Saroto is a local term used to designate an animal with its tail cut off.
+The lizard on the label symbolizes the capacity of regeneration and represents the winemaker’s desire to recover and preserve a rich and diverse heritage that otherwise would be lost.

-The grapes used to make Saroto Branco were hand-harvested into 20 kg cases over the second week of September and were foot trodden in a traditional lagar with four days of skin maceration.
-After this period, the grapes were pressed and the juice was racked into used French oak barrels and one new barrel.
-Kept in barrel over lees for 7 months, this white wine is fermented naturally with indigenous yeast and without temperature control (wild fermentation) finishing both alcoholic and malolactic fermentations.
-This wine is unfined and unfiltered and may present a deposit over time.
+The grapes used to make Arribas Saroto Branco are hand-harvested and foot-trodden in a traditional stone lagar.
+They are immediately pressed and racked into used French and Austrian oak barrels.
+Kept in barrel over lees for 7 months, the juice ferments naturally with indigenous yeast and without temperature control (wild fermentation) finishing both alcoholic and malolactic fermentations.
+This rosé wine is unfined and unfiltered and may present a deposit over time.

 Region, Sub-region and/or DOC: Trás-os-Montes